ubarsc/ubarsc.github.io/_posts/2025-06-24-numba-build.markdown

 be relied on to exist for every Ubuntu release.
 It has also been broken on ARM64 in some versions.
 Fortunately, building Numba from source isn't actually too hard.
 Some [instructions](https://numba.readthedocs.io/en/stable/user/installing.html#installing-from-source) do exist which this recipe is based on.
+This recipe should actually work on most Linux distributions but has only been tested on Ubuntu.

 Firstly, consult [the Numba version information](https://numba.readthedocs.io/en/stable/user/installing.html#version-support-information) table to determine a supported LLVM/llvmlite/Numba version combination and export these as